uias/Pageboy/README.md

                                animated: Bool,
                                completion: PageTransitionCompletion? = nil)
 	```
+- `navigationOrientation` - Whether to orientate the pages horizontally or vertically.
 - `isScrollEnabled` - Whether or not scrolling is allowed on the page view controller.
 - `isInfiniteScrollEnabled` - Whether the page view controlelr should infinitely scroll at the end of page ranges.
 - `currentViewController` - The currently visible view controller if it exists.